Nanasaheb Kunte

 Dattatraya Kashinath Kunte, also known as Nanasaheb Kunte (1908–1991), was an Indian independence activist, a former Member of the Bombay Legislative Assembly and the 4th Lok Sabha.
-He was born at Alibag in 1908 and died in Mumbai in 1991.
+He was born at Alibag in 1908 and died in Bombay in 1991.

 Early life and family

 He was born on 27 October 1908 the son of Alibag lawyer Kashinath Vaman Kunte (1880–1951) and his first wife.
 His mother died when he was eight.
 His early education was at Alibag, Kulaba district (now Raigad).
 He attended Wilson College at the University of Bombay where he received his B.A. in 1928.
-In 1930, he stood first in the University's LLB examination and was awarded the Justice Davar Gold medal.
+In 1930, he stood first in the university's LLB examination and was awarded the Justice Davar Gold medal.

 In 1935, he married Vimal Biwalkar, a descendant of Ramji Mahadev Biwalkar.
 They have 3 daughters, Sunanda, Usha and Asha.

 His younger brother, Prabhakar Kashinath Kunte was also a state legislator, minister, politician and public servant.